statusrank/XCurve/README.md

     test_batch_size =64
 )
 # Note that, in the get_datasets(), we conduct stratified sampling for train_set
-# using the StratifiedSampler at from XCurveLearn.AUROC.dataloaders import StratifiedSampler
+# using the StratifiedSampler at from XCurve.AUROC.dataloaders import StratifiedSampler

 # forward of model
 for x, target in trainloader: